sqqihao/ASIC-Bitcoin-privatekey-Miner/README.md

 + NEW!
 Firmware (2020 Dec) S9, T9, S17, to S19Pro
 + We only sell this file to 20 people.
 So far, we know 20 people who have.
 + ASIC-Bitcoin-privatekey-Miner
-The sale is complete
++ The sale is complete

 ---------------------------------------------------------
++ Update 1.
 + NEW!
 Firmware (2021 Feb) S9, T9, S17,T19 to S19, S19Pro
 + We only sell this file to 20 people.
 So far, we know 20 people who have.
 + ASIC-Bitcoin-privatekey-Miner
-The sale is complete
++ The sale is complete

 ---------------------------------------------------------

++ Update 2.
 + NEW!
 Firmware (2021 April ) S9, T9, S17, T19 to S19 S19Pro
 + We only sell this file to 100 people.
-So far, we know 39 people who have.
+So far, we know 41 people who have.
 + + 24% another speed increase
 + ASIC-Bitcoin-privatekey-Miner
 + https://satoshidisk.com/pay/CCFMnA